marktsuchida/ihist/README.md

 of interest (ROI) within a larger image.

 **`n_components`**
-Number of interleaved samples per pixel.
+Number of interleaved  per pixel.
 Examples:

 - 1 for grayscale
 - 3 for RGB